 Eric Lotke started with a life of crime.
 When he was in elementary school he entertained himself by breaking into his school over the weekends (taking nothing, messing nothing up, and closing up tight behind him).
 Many years later as a lawyer and policy advocate, he worked to improve the criminal justice system.
 His writings include The Real War on Crime and multiple studies that basically say the same thing: We lock up too many people (especially people of color) and don’t do enough to keep people safe.
 His legal advocacy included groundbreaking lawsuits against private prison companies (CCA in Youngstown OH) and over the exploitative cost of phone calls from prison.
 He also helped manage treatment programs for sex offenders and victims, and violence prevention programs in DC schools.
-His original research about how the Census Bureau counts people in prison – where they are locked up, not where they come from – has led to changes in seven states so far.
+His original research about how the Census Bureau counts people in prison – where they are locked up, not where they come from – has led to changes in nine states so far.

 After criminal justice, Eric moved to economic justice.
 First, he became research director at the Campaign for America’s Future, a major progressive think-tank in Washington DC.
 He published headline research on subjects ranging from health care to clean energy to manufacturing.